Ever wonder how we make predictions for the future? Are predictions of robot swarms and nuclear fusion powered-toasters really true?

 Zach Weinersmith is the cartoonist behind the popular geek webcomic Saturday Morning Breakfast Cereal.
 His work has been featured in The Economist, The Wall Street Journal, Slate, Forbes, Science Friday, Boingboing, the Freakonomics Blog, the RadioLab blog, Entertainment Weekly, Mother Jones, CNN, Discovery Magazine, and more.

-Picking one of the guest’s projects—an investigative article, a book, a scientific discovery—we’ll dig into how they did it.
+Using one of the guest’s projects - an investigative article, a book, a scientific discovery - we’ll explore how and why our guest separated fact from fiction to understand the world around us.
 What was their process?
 How did they investigate the evidence?
-What stories, pitfalls, and dead ends didn’t make it into the published work?
-How sure are they?
-And what level of uncertainty should we all be comfortable with when it comes to calling something a fact?
+And what stories, pitfalls, and dead ends didn’t make it into the published work?

 Brooke Borel is a journalist, editor, and author based in Brooklyn, New York and the author of The Chicago Guide to Fact-Checking, which Library Journal named a best reference book of 2016, and Infested: How the Bed Bug Infiltrated Our Bedrooms and Took Over the World.
 She’s also written on everything from cannabis pesticides to the history of fake news, but she specializes in stories about how we use technology to shape our environment.
 Her work has appeared at Popular Science, the Guardian, the Atlantic, BuzzFeed News, FiveThirtyEight, Quanta, and Undark Magazine, among others.
 She teaches writing at New York University and the Brooklyn Brainery.